mesutnafizsimsek/ThreeJS-TypeScript/README.md

 Scenes can have multiple objects and multiple cameras.

 Renderers get a parameter of HTML canvas element and draw 2D representation of 3D environments to HTML.
-Renderers have render() function which has the the camera and scene inputs.
-Each renderer can render a cameras view to HTML
+Renderers have render() function which has a Object3D object and camera.
+We can render only one object too.

 3D objects are added to Scenes, their default positions is 0,0,0.
 3D objects has material and geometry properties.